Communication, M.A.

 Application and Assistantship Application Deadlines

 Students who want to be considered for an assistantship must submit their application for admission and an assistantship application by Jan.
-31. Find more information about assistantships and a link to the assistantship application on our graduate curriculum and funding opportunities page.
-The assistantship application should be submitted directly to the communication graduate program coordinator via email.
+31. Find more information about assistantships on our graduate curriculum and funding opportunities page.
+Students can find the assistantship application in the admission portal

-U.S. students not applying for an assistantship who want to be considered for admission must submit their applications by July 1 for the fall semester and Nov.
-1 for the spring semester.
+U.S. students not applying for an assistantship who want to be considered for admission must submit their applications by July 1 for the fall semester.

-International students not applying for an assistantship who want to be considered for admission must submit their applications by May 1 for the fall semester and Oct.
-1 for the spring semester.
+International students not applying for an assistantship who want to be considered for admission must submit their applications by May 1 for the fall semester.

 Review Process